View all posts filed under 'Liturgy'

 The first time I remember hearing the phrase “ashes to ashes, dust to dust” was when Princess died.

 Princess was a pet cat, circa 1968-approx. 1971.
-I don’t remember that much about her other than she was gray, and I don’t recall having a particular fondness for her, although I’m sure I liked her well enough.
-That, in spite of the fact that she made me sneeze and my eyes water.
+I don’t remember that much about her other than she was gray, and I don’t recall having a particular fondness for her, although I’m sure I liked her well enough.… Read the rest

 A “Thin Place”–Right Hand Side, Two Thirds Of The Way Back